josnelihurt/golang-bootcamp/README.md

 # About this repository

-This is a bootcamp intended to a comprehensive set of resource to get into golang by completing some chalenges
+This is a bootcamp intended to a comprehensive set of resource to get into golang by completing some challenges

 # How to start?